-Second, the University has decided to offer all students the options of taking a Pass/No Credit (P/N) option in their courses.
-At Point Park, we have Pass / No Credit as defined in the Student Handbook.
+Second, the University again has decided to offer all students the choice of taking a Pass/No Credit (P/N) option in their courses.
+At Point Park, we have Pass / No Credit, as defined in the Student Handbook.
 This is better for students because No Credit does not hurt your GPA the way a Fail would.
 You will still need to make up the credits, class, or classes that you took an N in, however.

-You do not have to choose the P/N option until May 1, 2020.
-You will see the letter grades that you earned and then make the decision between May 1 and May 7, 2020.
+You do not have to choose the P/N option until December 28th, 2020.
+You will see the letter grades that you earned and then make the decision between the 28th and January 6th, 2021.
 Below I’ve assembled a list of considerations, and I encourage you to talk your decision over with your Student Success advisor, your faculty members, and with me.
 I’ll be available through the entire process to help advise those who struggle with the decision.

 Here’s how the option will work:

-- You finish the spring semester.
+- You finish the Fall semester.
 This point is important.

-- This policy covers online, session Spring II courses and on-ground spring semester 2020 courses.
+- This policy covers online terms I and II Fall courses and on-ground Fall semester 2020 courses.

-- Once faculty post letter grades for the spring 2020 courses, you will be able to see the letter grades you earned in your courses.
+- Once faculty post letter grades for the Fall 2020 courses, you will be able to see the letter grades you earned in your courses.

 - Then you may choose to convert grades of A, B, C, or D to Pass; you may choose to convert a grade of F to N, which means No Credit (see the Student Handbook, page 60, for the University grading policy).
 Or you may choose to keep the letter grades.

-- You may opt for P/N for one or more courses, but you don’t have to opt of P/N at all.
+- You may opt for P/N for one or more courses, but you don’t have to opt for P/N at all.

 - Once the decision is made and submitted, you cannot change your mind.